 • Indicator text reflects the status of the function, usually active & inactive.
 The icon does not change colour in sync with the status.

-• While the indicator area is a CardBody, and as such has its own padding, it is moved closer to the body area, to avoid the otherwise large spacing between the two.
+• While the indicator area has its own padding, it is moved closer to the body area, to avoid the otherwise large spacing between the two.

 Custom indicator